IanLuan/Discord-pyBot/README.md

 - Youtube Count (Type !yt + youtube username (e.g. !yt pewdiepie) )
 - More soon

-# For Future
-A Bot Builder App to generate bots easily.

 # Attention!
 ### 1- If you have chosen a structure that uses a library, You must download it and import it into your project.